 - Slip and fall accidents.
 Greasy warehouse floors, spilled liquids, and lack of proper safety initiatives could lead to workplace slip and falls.

 - Struck by falling objects.
-A worker could suffer a traumatic brain injury if a coworker drops an object, such as a hammer at a construction site, or if an item falls from a shelf.
+A worker could suffer a traumatic brain injury if a coworker drops an object, such as a hammer at a construction site (resulting in a Fort Worth Construction Injury Lawsuit, or if an item falls from a shelf.